Seeger's bell tower against a golden sunset

 Students can authorize access for their parent(s) to their education records and allow oral and written communication with University personnel by completing an authorization form.

-Filling out this FERPA form requires students to log-in to our student portal with your username and password that Information Technology (IT) sends via email once students submit their enrollment deposit.
+Filling out this FERPA form requires students to log-in to our student portal with the Milligan username and password that Information Technology (IT) sends via email once students submit the enrollment deposit.
 (These are the same credentials you will use to log-in to your Milligan email, Canvas learning management system, and the self-service payment portal.
 If you are unable to find the email, make sure to check your spam or junk folder.
 If you are unable to locate them, please email the IT help desk at Helpdesk@milligan.edu or call 423.461.8704.